Toward Discretization-Consistent Closure Schemes for Large Eddy Simulation Using Reinforcement Learning

 The simulation was run on \num{16384}~CPU cores on HAWK at the High-Performance Computing Center Stuttgart~(HLRS) and took almost 2 hours of wall time resulting in a total cost of around \num{30000}~CPU-hours.
 Based on this DNS setup, the LES used to evaluate the performance of the different modeling strategies employ either 24~DOF and 36~DOF per spatial direction and a polynomial degree $N$ of either 3, 5 or 8.
 Note that this also entails a change in the induced filter shape of the discretization, as a $N=3$ scheme has for example a broader and stronger spectral dissipative footprint.
 Generally, the higher the order of the ansatz, the larger the ratio of resolved to represented scales becomes.
 For the schemes used in this work, an analysis of the dispersion and dissipation properties gives an estimate for the cut-off wavenumber of 4 points per wavelength~(ppw)~\cite{gassner2011comparison}.
 Thus, spectral content discretized by less than 4~ppw can no longer be considered resolved, but only represented.
 Note that the usual cut-off number~$k_{max}$ given by the Nyquist frequency of 2~ppw is the theoretical limit for Fourier-based discretizations but is unachievable with a general polynomial ansatz.
-With these considerations is mind, we note that the chosen resolution of 24~DOF and 36~DOF are low for the LES at this Reynolds number, with the cut-off wavenumber barely reaching into the inertial range.
+With these considerations in mind, we note that the chosen resolution of 24~DOF and 36~DOF are low for the LES at this Reynolds number, with the cut-off wavenumber barely reaching into the inertial range.
 This makes this scenario particularly challenging for the closure strategies and brings out the details between the different models and discretizations more sharply.
 All LES simulations were initialized from appropriately filtered DNS fields.
 All reported results and comparison runs are computed based on the same initial flow field.